Plank salmon sandwich with mustard mayonnaise

 • Olive oil

-• 1 salmon board with holder (alternatively grill plank)
+• 1 salmon plank with holder (alternatively a grilling plank)

-Wash the salmon, dry it and lightly salt it about half an hour before grilling.
-You can soak the salmon board overnight - but you don't have to.
-See tip at the bottom!
+Wash and dry the salmon, then lightly salt it about half an hour before grilling.
+The salmon plank can be soaked overnight - but it's not essential.
+See tip below!

-For the pickled red onions, cut the onions into strips, pour the vinegar-sugar-water mixture over them and leave to steep until ready to use – they will keep in this brine for at least 4 weeks when refrigerated.
+For the pickled red onions, slice the onions, pour the hot vinegar-sugar-water mixture over them, and let them infuse until ready to use - they will keep in this brine in the refrigerator for at least 4 weeks.

-Season the salmon with a pinch of brown sugar, lemon zest and garlic and secure it to the board with the holder.
-The tail end should be facing upwards, as the fish is thicker towards the head and therefore needs more heat to cook evenly.
+Season the salmon with a pinch of brown sugar, lemon zest, and garlic, then attach it to the plank with the holder.
+The tail end should point upwards, as the fish is thicker towards the head and thus requires more heat to cook evenly.

-Place the fish on the fire bowl and make sure that the flames do not touch the fish flesh.
-Only the heat of the fire should cook the salmon - around 55 °C in the core is optimal.
-You should plan on around 30-45 minutes for this.
+Place the fish at the fire bowl, ensuring that the flames do not touch the fish flesh.
+Only the heat of the fire should cook the salmon - about 55°C internal temperature is optimal.
+Allow about 30-45 minutes for this.

-For the mustard mayonnaise, mix the mayo with mustard, dill and lime juice and zest and season with salt and pepper.
-If desired, add a little white balsamic cream.
+For the mustard mayonnaise, mix the mayo with mustard, dill, and lime juice and zest, then season with salt and pepper.
+Optionally, add a little white balsamic cream to taste.

-As soon as the salmon has reached the desired degree of doneness, remove the board from the heat and release the holder.
-Fry the quail eggs on the hot plate of the grill at medium heat.
+Once the salmon has reached the desired doneness, remove the plank from the fire and detach the holder.
+Fry the quail eggs on the hot grill plate over medium heat.

-Slowly toast the bread on the hot plate with a little butter and then pull it to the side.
-Spread mustard mayo on it, remove a nice piece of juicy salmon from the side and spread it on the bread.
-Season the wild herb salad with a little olive oil, balsamic vinegar, salt and pepper and put it on the fish, add the sweet and sour onion strips and finish with the fried quail egg.
-If you like, put a second toasted slice of bread on top.
+Slowly toast the bread on the hot plate with a little butter and then remove it.
+Spread with mustard mayo, take a nice piece of juicy salmon from the side and distribute it on the bread.
+Season the wild herb salad with a little olive oil, balsamic vinegar, salt, and pepper and place it on the fish, add the sweet and sour onion strips and top with the quail fried egg.
+If desired, add a second toasted slice of bread on top.

-Marc's tip: The distance from the salmon to the fire always depends on the fire and the weather.
-Watering this board is just to prevent the board from catching fire.
-The type of wood is up to you - pine, spruce and fir should be avoided because of the resin, bitter substances and soot.
-Wood from fruit and nut trees as well as beech is very suitable.
+Marc's Tip: The distance from the salmon to the fire is always individual and depends on the fire and weather.
+Soaking the plank merely prevents it from catching fire.
+The type of wood is freely selectable - pine, spruce, and fir should be avoided due to resin, bitter substances, and soot behavior.
+Wood from fruit and nut trees, as well as beech, is very suitable.

 Recipe by Marc Neugebauer

-Marc Neugebauer has combined his hobby and his profession with his company "Live BBQ".
-The friendly Hesse native loves to use regional products and also uses chicken from regional and sustainable breeding in these recipes. www.live-bbq.de
+Marc Neugebauer has combined his hobby and profession with his company "Live BBQ".
+The likeable Hessian loves to use regional products and also relies on chicken from regional and sustainable farming for these recipes. www.live-bbq.de

 Recipe from FIRE&FOOD 01/2017